CQCL/hugr/specification/hugr.md

 The following CFG is equivalent to the previous example.
 In this diagram:

-* the dotted arrow from "angle source" to "F" is an `Ext` edge (from an ancestral DFG into the CFG's entry block);
+* the thick arrow from "angle source" to "F" is an `Ext` edge (from an ancestral DFG into the CFG's entry block);
-* the dotted arrow from "F" to "G" is a `Dom` edge (from a dominating basic block);
+* the thick arrow from "F" to "G" is a `Dom` edge (from a dominating basic block);
 * the `Rz` operation has been moved outside the CFG into the surrounding DFG, so the qubit does not need to be passed in to the CFG.